QCD Anderson transition with overlap valence quarks on a twisted-mass sea: Conclusion and Outlook

-QCD and related theories appear to follow a similar pattern: in the chirally broken phase, the entire Dirac operator spectrum follows RMT predictions \cite{Klein:2000pj,Verbaarschot:2000dy}.
-Different random matrix ensembles (each corresponding to a different Anderson model) are thereby realized by different gauge-symmetry groups: the chiral Gaussian unitary ensemble (GUE) with Dyson-index $\beta_\mathrm{D}=2$ for three-color QCD~\cite{Kovacs:2012zq}; the Gaussian orthogonal ensemble (GOE) with $\beta_\mathrm{D}=1$ for two-color QCD in the continuum \cite{Wilhelm:2019fvp}; the Gaussian symplectic ensemble (GSE) with $\beta_\mathrm{D}=4$ in any-color QCD with quarks in the adjoint representation \cite{Hands:2000ei}, fundamental quarks in $\mathrm{G}_2$-QCD \cite{Wellegehausen:2013cya} or QC$_2$D with staggered quarks in the bulk phase \cite{Halasz:1995vd,Kogut:2003ju}.
-In the chirally restored phase the ULSD of localized ($\lambda < \lambda_\mathrm{c}$) modes follows a Poisson distribution.
-This has been shown for both the GUE (through simulations of QCD with three colors e.g. in Ref. \cite{Kovacs:2012zq}) and the GSE (for staggered QC$_2$D e.g. in Ref. \cite{Kovacs:2010wx}).
-Using the same setup as in this work, it should be possible to study this effect with improved precision.
+QCD and related theories appear to follow a similar pattern: in the chirally broken phase, the entire Dirac operator spectrum follows RMT predictions \cite{Verbaarschot:2000dy,Klein:2000pj}.
+Different random matrix ensembles are thereby realized for different gauge groups: the chiral Gaussian unitary ensemble (GUE) with Dyson-index $\beta_\mathrm{D}=2$ for three-color QCD~\cite{Kovacs:2012zq}; the Gaussian orthogonal ensemble (GOE) with $\beta_\mathrm{D}=1$ for two-color QCD in the continuum \cite{Wilhelm:2019fvp}; the Gaussian symplectic ensemble (GSE) with $\beta_\mathrm{D}=4$ in any-color QCD with quarks in the adjoint representation \cite{Hands:2000ei}, fundamental quarks in $\mathrm{G}_2$-QCD \cite{Wellegehausen:2013cya} or QC$_2$D with staggered quarks in the bulk phase \cite{Halasz:1995vd,Kogut:2003ju}.
+Using the same setup as in this work, it should be possible to study how the ULSD of the localized ($\lambda < \lambda_\mathrm{c}$) modes in the chirally restored phase changes to Poissonian as it does for staggered quarks.

-Also ongoing is a study of the effect of UV-smoothing the gauge configurations with gradient flow, in order to verify, e.g., that the anti-correlation between the Polyakov loop and the scalar density of eigenmodes, as discussed in several previous works \cite{Bruckmann:2011cc,Cossu:2016scb,Holicki:2018sms,Baranka:2021san}, is preserved after smoothing.
-Local Polyakov loop fluctuations act similar to the random potential in Anderson's model and cause low energy wave functions to localize.
-This possibly connects deconfinement to the chiral transition.
+Also ongoing is a study of the effect of UV-smoothing the gauge configurations with gradient flow, in order to verify, e.g., that the anti-correlation between the Polyakov loop and the scalar density of eigenmodes, as discussed in several previous works \cite{Bruckmann:2011cc,Cossu:2016scb,Holicki:2018sms,Baranka:2021san,Baranka:2022dib}, is preserved after smoothing.
+Local Polyakov loop fluctuations in an environment of predominantly ordered ones are believed to provide favorable regions for low Dirac modes in what has become known in the literature as the sea/islands picture which possibly connects deconfinement to the chiral symmetry restoration.